Evolutionarily stable state

 A population can be described as being in an evolutionarily stable state when that population's "genetic composition is restored by selection after a disturbance, provided the disturbance is not too large" (Maynard Smith, 1982).
 This population as a whole can be either monomorphic or polymorphic.
-This is now referred to as convergent stability.
+This is now referred to as convergence stability.

-History & connection to evolutionary stable strategy
+History and connection to evolutionarily stable strategy

 While related to the concept of an evolutionarily stable strategy (ESS), evolutionarily stable states are not identical and the two terms cannot be used interchangeably.

 An ESS is a strategy that, if adopted by all individuals within a population, cannot be invaded by alternative or mutant strategies.
 This strategy becomes fixed in the population because alternatives provide no fitness benefit that would be selected for.
 In comparison, an evolutionarily stable state describes a population that returns as a whole to its previous composition even after being disturbed.
 In short: the ESS refers to the strategy itself, uninterrupted and supported through natural selection, while the evolutionarily stable state refers more broadly to a population-wide balance of one or more strategies that may be subjected to temporary change.

 The term ESS was first used by John Maynard Smith in an essay from the 1972 book On Evolution.
 Maynard Smith developed the ESS drawing in part from game theory and Hamilton's work on the evolution of sex ratio.
 The ESS was later expanded upon in his book Evolution and the Theory of Games in 1982, which also discussed the evolutionarily stable state.

-Mixed v. single strategies
+Mixed versus single strategies

 There has been variation in how the term is used and exploration of under what conditions an evolutionarily stable state might exist.
 In 1984, Benhard Thomas compared "discrete" models in which all individuals use only one strategy to "continuous" models in which individuals employ mixed strategies.
 While Maynard Smith had originally defined an ESS as being a single "uninvadable strategy," Thomas generalized this to include a set of multiple strategies employed by individuals.
 In other words, a collection of simultaneously present strategies could be considered uninvadable as a group.
 Thomas noted that evolutionary stability can exist in either model, allowing for an evolutionarily stable state to exist even when multiple strategies are used within the population.